-- Provide a rate of return that exceeds that generated by the Bloomberg Barclays Capital Aggregate Index over rolling five-year periods.
-The option's returns should remain competitive with the Bloomberg Barclay's Capital Aggregate Index returns over rolling three-year periods. - Provide a rate of return that places above the median manager in a universe of U.S. core bond or core plus (as appropriate) fixed income managers over rolling five-year periods.
-The option's returns should remain competitive with the universe over shorter, rolling three-year periods. - Maintain a risk level, as measured by the standard deviation of quarterly returns, which does not exceed 150% of the risk of the Bloomberg Barclays Capital Aggregate Index over rolling five-year periods.
+- Provide a rate of return that exceeds the Bloomberg Capital Aggregate Index over rolling five-year periods.
+The option's returns should remain competitive with the Bloomberg Capital Aggregate Index returns over rolling three-year periods. - Provide a rate of return that places above the median manager in a universe of U.S. core bond or core plus (as appropriate) fixed income managers over rolling five-year periods.
+The option's returns should remain competitive with the universe over shorter, rolling three-year periods. - Maintain a risk level, as measured by the standard deviation of quarterly returns, which does not exceed 150% of the risk of the Bloomberg Capital Aggregate Index over rolling five-year periods.

 Fixed Income Index Fund.
-The primary objective of the Fixed Income Index Fund is to track the performance of the Barclay's Capital US Aggregate Bond Index providing moderate principal growth with low risk of principal loss through investment in a diversified portfolio of bonds.
+The primary objective of the Fixed Income Index Fund is to track the performance of the Bloomberg Capital US Aggregate Bond Index providing moderate principal growth with low risk of principal loss through investment in a diversified portfolio of bonds.

-Performance Objectives: The option should provide a return that closely tracks that of the Barclays Capital US Aggregate Bond Index.
-The tracking error to this objective should be less than 0.15% annually gross offees.
+Performance Objectives: The option should provide a return that closely tracks that of the Bloomberg Capital US Aggregate Bond Index.
+The tracking error to this objective should be less than 0.15% annually gross of fees.